Xian (Taoism): In art and culture

 Becoming a xian was often seen as a heroic "quest" in Taoist mythos to either become as powerful as a god or multiple gods or gain an immortal lifespan like a god.
 Given that many Taoists believed that their gods and gods belonging to different ethnic groups and other religions were subject to the roles the Tao made for them, becoming a xian is technically a process that lets a practitioner get enough holy or spiritual power to defy that role, and some Taoists chose to worship xian instead of gods, Some Taoists may have believed that a single xian was more powerful than entire pantheons of gods of China.
-Before and during the early Tang dynasty, beliefs about death that included them were notable among ordinary Chinese than Buddhist counterparts, and some who were inclined towards Taoism or were part of a Taoist religious organization and also thought Buddhist deities existed believed xian, collectively, were more powerful and relevant than Buddhist gods.
+Before and during the early Tang dynasty, beliefs about death that included xian were more notable among ordinary Chinese than their Buddhist counterparts, and some who were inclined towards Taoism or were part of a Taoist religious organization and believed in the existence of Buddhist deities believed that xian, collectively, were more powerful and relevant than Buddhist gods.

-Some sects thought they were more worthy to venerate than gods because of their admirable qualities or their being more powerful in only few specific ways, such as comprehension of some heavenly powers and/or the spiritual location they live in, while acknowledging their lack of strength and their typical place in the celestial hierarchy being below gods.
+Some sects thought xian were more worthy to venerate than gods because of their admirable qualities or their being more powerful in only few specific ways, such as comprehension of some heavenly powers and/or the spiritual location they live in, while acknowledging their lack of strength and their typical place in the celestial hierarchy being below gods.

 During the Han dynasty and Tang dynasty, beliefs about xian and the process of becoming one were especially popular.
-Chinese folk religion practitioners in the Tang dynasty when Chinese religious traditions were more entrenched drew symbols of immortality and paintings with Taoist symbolism on tombs so their family members could have a chance at becoming xian, and this happened in the Han dynasty as well before some theological ideas that would become popular later on.
+Chinese folk religion practitioners in the Tang dynasty, when Chinese religious traditions were more entrenched, drew symbols of immortality and paintings with Taoist symbolism on tombs so their family members could have a chance at becoming xian, and this happened in the Han dynasty as well before some theological ideas that would become popular later on.

 In Buddhist-inspired Taoism and Buddhist traditions that venerated Laozi and/or other Taoist icons, a minority of xian on Mount Kunlun and the wider world spoke Sanskrit and/or other foreign languages, as it was seen as a sacred language and possibly because some xian were thought of as spirits of Indian origin or ascended humans from the same area or other parts of the world.

 A pseudo-Sanskrit language that was mixed with Chinese and was often random in its structure and mixture of the two called "the sounds of Brahmā-heaven" was also seen as another sacred language used as a liturgical language, and was frequently confused with Sanskrit.
 It was thought of as an important godly language that a Taoist version of Brahmā spoke and that some immortals also spoke to a lesser degree which was the embodiment of the Tao, "the esoteric sounds of the heavens", and "the beginning of the universe".
 The language also represented the harmonious relation between the gods, who Brahmā ruled over, and Indian and Buddhist philosophy thought to be transmitted by Laozi.